rossetti/KSLBook/docs/06-Chapter6.md

 }
 ```

 The `process()` function is a special builder function related to a `KSLProcessBuilder.` A `KSLProcessBuilder` provides the functionality for describing a process.
 A process is an instance of a coroutine that can be suspended and resumed.
-The methods of the `KSLProcessBuilder` are the suspending methods that are allowed within the process modeling paradigm of the KSL.
-The various suspend methods have an optional string name parameter to identify the name of the suspension point.
+The methods of the `KSLProcessBuilder` are the suspending functions that are allowed within the process modeling paradigm of the KSL.
+The various suspending functions have an optional string name parameter to identify the name of the suspension point.
 While not required for basic modeling, identifying the suspension point can be useful for more advanced modeling involving the cancellation or interrupting of a process.
 A unique name can be used to determine which suspension point is suspending the process when the process has many suspension points.
 We will examine the functionality of a `KSLProcessBuilder` later in this section.

 First and foremost, process modeling starts with understanding and using instances of the `Entity` class.